una/travels/_posts/_drafts/2016-08-04-buenosaires.md

 - 2016
 ---

 The language barrier was real, but it was my fault.
-I remember trying to accomplish simple tasks&mdash;buying a sube card&mdash;two girls at the corner store trying to translate "do you want cards charge cash card."
-They played it aloud for the store to hear and giggled hysterically.
+I remember trying to accomplish simple tasks&mdash;buying a sube card&mdash;two girls at the corner shop trying to translate "do you want cards charge cash card."
+They played it aloud for the whole place to hear and giggled hysterically.

 It rained, but I hopped from storefront to Palermo storefront and mostly just admiring.
 Hopping between endless buffets of meats and chimichuri.
 I tried to order a salad and got a meat dish with some lettuce underneath.
 But I found some solace and some pan de queso, in a place I'm embarrassed to admit.